 Can I set up OpenVPN on an EdgeRouter?

 Yes.
 You can configure EdgeRouter to act as an OpenVPN client or server depending on your firmware and VPN provider.
 Use the EdgeOS GUI or CLI to create the VPN interface, import certificates, and route traffic through the tunnel.
 Always test for leaks after setup.
-Proxy microsoft edge
+Proton vpn microsoft edge extension 2026

 Does EdgeRouter support WireGuard?